 The second session dealt with the exposure to biocides and biopesticides: Michael Roitzsch from BAuA - Unit 4.1 Exposure Scenarios introduced a BAuA re-search project which focussed on workplace measurements of dermal and inhalation exposure of workers during the control of Oak Processionary Moths by spray applications.
 In a second presentation Frank Dieterich from BAuA - Unit 4.7 Biological Agents gave a general introduction to the exposure measuremt of biopesticides such as biocidal active bacteria strains.
 He presented different sampling and analysis approaches which were based on molecular and microbiological methods.

 Dermal exposure was in the scope of the third session which was opened by Jan Urbanus from the Exposure & Health Analytical Sciences Shell Health - Risk Science Team at Brussels.
 His presentation on dermal exposure assessments of Petroleum Substances gave on the one hand an overview on the dermal exposure of workers to heavy fuel oil on the other hand dermal exposure of consumers caused by transfer of lubricants and fuel was assessed.
-Kostas Kasiotis from the BPI - Laboratory of Toxicological Control of Pesticides in Athens gave a presentation on first results of the BAuA research project "SysDEA".
+Kostas Kasiotis from the BPI - Laboratory of Toxicological Control of Pesticides in Athens gave a presentation on first results of BAuA's research project "SysDEA".
 Aim of this project is the generation of scientific knowledge to improve and standardise measurement methods for dermal exposures to chemicals at the workplace.